 “I think an interesting example of this is the LivingSocial campaign it held this past spring that drew upwards of 157,000 memberships and also stimulated a lot of social mention,” Altukhaim said.

-Brewer said Sam’s is looking at a similar membership drive through social media ahead of the holidays, as they deemed the first campaign successful.
+Brewer said Sam’s is looking an a similar membership drive through social media ahead of the holidays, as they deemed the first campaign successful.

-Gallogly said clubs will have to improve their inventory management to provide visibility between online and brick-and-mortar items, something big box retailers like Home Depot have already done.
+Gallogly said clubs will have to improve their inventory management to provide visibility between online and brick and mortar items, something big box retailers like Home Depot has already done.

 She said Gen Y is already comfortable ordering shampoo and other regular consumables online for drop shipment at home with their Amazon Prime membership.
 But warehouse clubs and retailers can get this cohort interested with do-it-for-me offerings like gourmet food or other services for which they are willing to pay a premium.

 “Winning with these two very different groups will require better use and integration of insights.
 I think there’s still plenty of progress to be made, but there are signs that the clubs are getting smarter about using the wealth of information that’s inherent in a membership model,” Altukhaim said.